cms-opendata-workshop/workshop-lesson-luminosity/_episodes/03-calculating-luminosity.md

 +-------+------+--------+--------+-------------------+------------------+
 ~~~
 {: .output}
-You may notice at the end of the output luminosity sections that are listed in the JSON quality file but do not have any luminosity values corresponding to them.
+You may notice at the end of the output after the summary a list of runs and lumi sections.
+These are runs and lumi sections that are listed in the JSON quality file but do not have any luminosity values corresponding to them.
 These correspond to sections that are left-overs at the end of a run, which where still tagged as STABLE RUN, but actually did not provide any luminosity.
 These are safe to ignore as they do not contain any events.

 > ## Note
 > Information on the validated runs for CMS Open Data can be found on the [CERN Open Data Portal](http://opendata.cern.ch/)